ISTANBULBEKLE/data-science-mini-challenges/readme.md

 ### January 2021

-These are some datasets and instructions for the minichallenges in Block Zero
+These are some datasets and instructions for the minichallenges in Block Zero.

 1. [Data Science Jobs](jobs/)
 2. [Groups Algorithm](groups-algoritm/)